Los Angeles to Sydney · the Pacific crossing

 About the LA to Sydney flight.

-How long is the LA to Sydney flight?
+- How long is the Los Angeles to Sydney flight?

-What's the time difference between LA and Sydney?
+- What's the time difference between Los Angeles and Sydney?

-Should I sleep on the LA to Sydney flight?
+- Will I sleep on the Los Angeles to Sydney flight?

-What's the best way to avoid jet lag flying LA to Sydney?
+- What's the best way to avoid jet lag flying to Sydney?